geogav/BiodataAnalysisGroup.github.io/pages/code-of-conduct.md

 ## Presentations
 I encourage you to seek out opportunities to present your research to the department, research community, or general public.
 If you are going to give a presentation (including posters and talks), please be prepared to give a practice presentation to the lab at least one week ahead of time.
 Not only will this help you feel comfortable with the presentation, it will give you time to implement any feedback.
 I care about practice presentations because a) presenting your work is a huge part of being successful in science and it's important that you practice those skills as often as possible, and b) you are going to be representing not only yourself but also the rest of the lab.

-There is a lab template for posters that you are free to modify as you see fit, but the header and general aesthetic should stay similar.
-If you have ideas for how to improve the poster template, please show the lab so we can decide whether to implement them as a group.
-This will help increase the visibility of our lab at conferences.
-(Don't believe me?
-Check out the various lab "walls" at the next conference you attend.)
-There is no template for talks, and I encourage you to use your own style of presentation as long as it is polished and clear.

-### A note on colors
-The PRC is red,<br>
-the PHC is blue.<br>
-All other colors<br>
-are up to you.<br>

 ## Lab travel
-The lab will typically pay for full-time lab members to present their work at major conferences (e.g., SFN, CNS, CEMS).
+The lab will typically pay for full-time lab members to present their work at major conferences (e.g., ECCB, ISMB).
 In general, the work should be "new" in that it has not been presented previously, and it should be appropriate for the conference.
 When I set our grant budgets, I estimate €1000 per trip, so your reimbursable costs should be around that amount or less.
 Meal costs will be reimbursed for people who are presenting work from the lab.
 The lab will also pay for new grad students and postdocs to attend one conference in their first year in lab.
 If travel expenses are being paid off of a grant, additional restrictions may apply (talk to me).
 All of these guidelines, of course, depend on the availability of funds.

 ## Recommendation letters
 Letters of recommendation are one of the many benefits of working in a research lab.
 I will write a letter for any student or lab member who has spent at least one year in the lab.
 Letters will be provided for shorter-term lab members in exceptional circumstances (e.g., new PhD students or postdocs applying for fellowships).
 I maintain this policy because I do not think that I can adequately evaluate someone who has been around for less than a year.

 To request a letter of recommendation, please adhere to the deadline requirements described above.
 Send me your current CV and any relevant instructions for the contents of the letter.
 If you are applying for a grant, send me your specific aims or a short summary of the grant.
 In some but not all cases, I may ask you to draft a letter, which I will then revise to be consistent with my evaluation.
 This will ensure that I do not miss any details about your work that you think are relevant to the position you're applying for, and it will also help me complete the letter in a timely fashion.

-## Data management
+## Software and Data management
 ### Storing active datasets
 In general, data will be stored in one of three places:
-- **Lab folder on secure departmental server**
+- **Lab folder on secure Institute owncloud server**
- - Data to store here: consent forms, keys to subject IDs (identifiable data ok)
-- **Google Drive**
- - Data to store here: behavioral data (no identifiable data!!!)
+  - Data to store here: documents
-  - All BC account holders have unlimited storage on Google Drive
- - Data folders should not be in the MemoLab Google Drive folder, but they should be shared with me and with any other relevant collaborators
-- **Linux cluster**
+- **Institute Linux cluster**
  - Data to store here: MRI and EEG data (identifiable data ok)

 All three of these locations are approved on our IRB protocol.
 They are all backed up regularly, which make them particularly appealing options for data storage.
 In general, you should not store data locally on your computer unless it is being synced with your Google Drive folder (de-identified data only).

-### Data organization
+### Software template
-My project folders typically look something like this:
+Any new software project should fork the template from the group github organization.

+The structure is as follows:
 - `ProjectName/Data`
   - contains a folder for raw data - always keep a copy of the raw (i.e., unprocessed) data & keep it separate from the copy that you're using in your pipeline
   - subject folders s01, s02, etc for processed data